matrix-org/matrix.org/README.md

 # Matrix.org Website

+**IMPORTANT NOTE: matrix.org is currently undergoing a complete rewrite.
+Only new content is published on the master branch.
+New contributions must not target the master branch.**

+If you want to contribute to the website, make sure the problem you're trying to fix or the feature you want to implement has been discussed in our issue tracker and that we are interested in reviewing and merging such a contribution.

 To discuss maintenance of this site, please come talk to the team in [#matrix.org-website:matrix.org](https://matrix.to/#/#matrix.org-website:matrix.org).

 ### How to build